-Ways that some coaches have worked with this requirement include dubbing payment a

-"donation," using fundraising by students to cover these costs, or offering alternative no-cost public speaking opportunities to students.
+Ways that some coaches have worked with this requirement include dubbing payment a "donation," using fundraising by students to cover these costs, or offering alternative no-cost public speaking opportunities to students.
 Additionally, some coaches request a flat "cover all PBCFL tournaments" donation at the start of the year.

-Dues can be charged to extracurricular competitive team students who are not in the classroom.
+Dues can be charged to extracurricular competitive team students.